-Miss Janelle Cartwight
+Ms Janelle Cartwight

 DIVAS activities are available all year.
 However, students are not required to commit to the season; girls are encouraged to attend any and all activities that interest them.

-For the upcoming year, DIVAS aim is to engage as many girls as possible across a range of activities.
+For the upcoming year, DIVAS aim to engage as many girls as possible across a range of activities.

 Nothing specific required

 Permission letters for each individual activity will be available from 3 weeks prior to the event.
 Information will be available via Parent Lounge, the official Facebook page and the Downlands App.

 Costs vary for each activity.
 Students who participate pay only for the events they attend.
 Our aim is to provide events at minimal cost for students.

 Students who participate in the DIVAS program are expected to conduct themselves in accordance with the College Co-Curricular Code of Conduct.

 The Science Robotics Club is an out-of-school-hours club which offers students the chance to do science and robotics related activities that extend and enhance the science and technology they experience in the classroom.

 The Club aims: